 Valentine’s Day Chocolate Covered Strawberries

-Chocolate Covered Strawberries.
-No introduction is needed to this famous Valentine’s Day dessert where fresh strawberries are dipped in melted gooey chocolate.
+Introducing Valentine’s Day Chocolate Covered Strawberries.
+If there is a token dessert for Valentine’s Day, it has got to be these fresh strawberries are dipped in melted gooey chocolate.

 It is the happy food, guilty pleasure, a gesture of love and beauty.
 DREAMY.

-There’s something about it that makes a difficult day turn a little easier, puts a smile on a sad face, and makes me want to do the happy dance.
+There’s something about these chocolate covered strawberries that makes a difficult day turn a little easier, puts a smile on a sad face, and makes me want to do the happy dance.

 Chocolate Covered Strawberries for Valentine’s Day

-But save yourself some money and make this at home, because seriously, they are so easy to make!
+It’s really just strawberries dipped in chocolate, so here’s what I think.
+Save yourself some money and make your own Valentine’s day chocolate covered strawberries at home at home, because seriously, they are so easy to make!

-While this totally is the token Valentine’s dessert and present, but it doesn’t have to be just a Valentine’s Day thing.
+While chocolate covered strawberries are the token Valentine’s dessert and present, but it doesn’t have to be just a Valentine’s Day thing.

 Make them for a hang-out with girlfriends, take a bath and enjoy them with a glass of wine (talk about dreamy), substitute them for popcorn for movie night in your pajamas after a long day of work (me, please!).